apache/nuttx/configs/b-l475e-iot01a/README.txt

         interactions by the LP and HP work queue.
 I restructured the tasking to reduce the amount of interlocking, but this did not eliminate the RX FIFO errors.

+        Hmmm..
+Appears to be a chip Errata:  "Sometimes Spirit1 seems to NOT deliver (correctly) the 'IRQ_RX_DATA_READY' event for packets which have a length which is close to a multiple of RX FIFO size.
+Furthermore, in these cases also the content delivery seems to be compromised as well as the generation of RX/TX FIFO errors.
+This can be avoided by reducing the maximum packet length to a value which is lower than the RX FIFO size."

+        I tried implementing the RX FIFO almost full water mark thinking this might be a work around... it is not.
+Still RX FIFO errors.
+From my reading, the only known work-around is to reduce the maximum packet size so that it is smaller than 96.